 It is important to note the distinction between actual drug addiction and alcoholism, and casual use.
 On this point, the EEOC Technical Assistance Manual on the ADA provides that “a person who casually used drugs illegally in the past, but did not become addicted is not an individual with a disability based on the past drug use.”
 But, casual drug and alcohol users may receive protection under the ADA if their employer perceives them to be addicts or alcoholics.
 On this point, the EEOC Technical Assistance Manual on the ADA provides that: Individuals who are not illegally using drugs, but who are erroneously perceived as being addicts and as currently using drugs illegally, are protected by the ADA.
 Individuals who are not illegally using drugs, but who are erroneously perceived as being addicts and as currently using drugs illegally, are protected by the ADA.”

 Okay, got it?
 Well, maybe this is not a simple answer at all.
-But, because these issues of disability discrimination are addressed on a case by case basis, the simple and right thing to do is call The Spitz Law Firm to talk about your situation.
+But, because these issues of disability discrimination are addressed on a case by case basis, the simple and right thing to do is call Spitz, The Employee’s Law Firm to talk about your situation.